lmbxmu/FilterSketch/README.md

 # Result Models

-we provide all models after sketching in our experiments.
+We provide our pruned models in the experiments, along with their training loggers and configurations.

 |           | DataSet  |              Sketch Rate              | Flops<br>(Prune Rate） | Params<br>(Prune Rate） | Top-1 Accuracy | Top-5 Accuracy |                           Download                           |
 | :-------: | :------: | :-----------------------------------: | :--------------------: | :---------------------: | :------------: | :------------: | :----------------------------------------------------------: |